Fire Extinguisher

 How To Properly Use A Fire Extinguisher

 You're standing in your kitchen.
-Now, smoke curls from the toaster oven.
+Smoke curls from the toaster oven.
 Flames lick the cabinet above.
-Your heart hammers.
+Plus, your heart hammers.
 You grab the red cylinder mounted by the door — the one you've walked past a thousand times — and suddenly realize: you have no idea how this thing actually works.

 That moment?
 It happens more than you'd think.